API Testing Automation: How and Why Automate Your API Testing Process

 Why Automated API Testing?

-Also, automated API testing significantly improves the efficiency and scalability of the QA process.
-It facilitates the execution of numerous test cases across various environments and configurations with ease.
-Integrating such tests into CI/CD pipelines ensures that new code changes do not compromise existing functionality, supporting faster and more reliable product releases.
-By increasing test coverage, reducing costs, and shortening development cycles, businesses can achieve more frequent and dependable software deployments.
+Automated API testing is also an important contribution to efficiency and scalability in the QA process.
+It allows the executing of a large number of test cases easily across different environments and configurations.
+Embedded into the CI/CD pipeline, such tests guarantee that any new code changes will not compromise existing functionality, thus facilitating faster and more reliable product releases.
+Finally, with increased test coverage at lower costs and shorter development cycles, businesses will be able to push more frequent, more dependable software releases into production.

 How to Automate API Testing?